 2. Artisan at the Delamar Hotel | 275 Old Post Road | Southport, CT

 For Chef Frederic Kieffer, producing sustainable meals at the one-month-old Southport, CT Artisan restaurant wasn’t a discussion: it was a definite.
 “It is a simple role to play, to showcase local ingredients in our dishes,” said Chef Kieffer.
 “Not only is it healthier, but if we don’t, the farming industry will disappear.”
-Kieffer has accomplished this goal in his flavorful and popular offerings of local striped bass, homemade salmon gravlax and more.
+Kieffer has accomplished this goal in his flavorful and popular offerings of tuna credo, homemade salmon gravlax and more.
 While Artisan is revered for its fresh, wild seafood, Kieffer also visits local farms to acquire dairy and produce for salads, pasta and more.

 How to get there: Take the Metro North New Haven line to Southport.
 Walk 7 minutes to the Delamar Hotel.